 His 1,128 points put him 28th all-time at UMass, not bad for a guy who played only two seasons.
 He was the Atlantic 10 Conference player of the year for the 2007-08 season, and helped lead the Minutemen to a berth in the NIT championship game at Madison Square Garden.
-He still talks to Ford, now at Oklahoma State, two or three times a month.

 Since leaving UMass, Forbes has been on a mission to make it to the NBA.

 Forbes spent 2008-09 in the NBA Development League.
 Then he went overseas, playing in the Philippines, in Italy and Israel before securing an invitation to Nuggets camp this summer.
 He made the team, and has been part of Karl's rotation ever since.